dangarts/bloc-chat-react/README.md

 ## Features

-- Room creation
-- Room display
-- Chat room dialogue
-- Chat creation
-- User authentication
+- User Authentication via Firebase
+- Display list of available chat rooms
+- Create chat rooms
+- Display list of messages of each chat room
+- Set username to display in chat rooms
+- Send messages associated with my username in a chat room

 ## Todo

-- Admin user policy
-- Room deletion by owner or admin
+- Room deletion by owner
-- Chat deletion by admin
-- For Demo Purpose / reset firebase DB
+- For Demo Purpose / reset firebase DB every day

 ## Status